pwalczyszyn/Lumie/README.md

 ## What is express-controllers-loader ?
-- **Simple** - **express-controllers-loader** will help you to develop faster your controllers in order to make an API for example.
+- **Simple** - **express-controllers-loader** will help you to develop faster your controllers and maintain a clean architechture.
-- **Automatic** - **express-controllers-loader** will read all the controllers you have created in an specific folder in order to create the routes associated.
+- **Automatic** - **express-controllers-loader** will read all the controllers you have created in an specific folder and create the associated routes.
-**Important :** The name of the route will be the name of the model controllers.
-Activate the verbose option in the initialization to print the route name.
+**Important :** By default The name of the route will be the filename.
 - **Clear** - The definition of the controllers is really clear and this is the force of this module.
 All the controllers are modules.

 ## Installation